sass/sass/doc-src/SASS_CHANGELOG.md

 * A new function `content-exists()` will return true when called within a mixin that was passed content for use by the `@content` directive.

+* Passing a string to `call($function-name, $args...)` indicating which function to invoke is now deprecated.
+Instead pass callable returned from `function-reference($function-name)`.
+  This allows function name resolution to be performed in the correct lexical context and then invoked in a different context.
+This is required so that the module-based resolver in Sass 4.0 will invoke the correct function when calling across module boundaries.

 ### Backwards Incompatibilities -- Must Read!

 * The way [CSS variables][] are handled has changed to better correspond to the